Mahesh Chandra Gupta

 Mahesh Chandra Gupta is an Indian politician and a member of 18th Uttar Pradesh Assembly and 17th Legislative Assembly, Uttar Pradesh of India.
 He represents the Badaun (Assembly constituency) in Budaun district of Uttar Pradesh.

 Political career

-Mahesh Chandra Gupta contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated Samajwadi Party with a margin of 16,467 votes.
+Mahesh Chandra Gupta contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated Samajwadi Party candidate with a margin of 16,467 votes.
 He has been appointed Minister of state in a Yogi Adityanath cabinet on 21 August 2019.